 Our recommendation is to add the Automatic Material Handler to the FY2023 General Fund Budget and Operational Plan with a condition that IHLS will first release a Request for Information to gather necessary information from multiple vendors.
 IHLS staff will also pursue grant opportunities to aid in the purchase of the equipment.
-If the results are favorable in moving forward with the purchase of the equipment, a Request for Proposal would be released after approval of the FY2023 System Area & Per Capita Grant has been received from the Illinois State Library.
+If the results are favorable in moving forward with the purchase of the equipment, a Request for Proposal would be released after the Illinois State Library approves the FY2023 System Area & Per Capita Grant.